BreezeHub/BreezeProject/README.md

 Run the server again with `dotnet run -testnet`, and keep it running.

 ###### Client

+After starting the server, the address of the tumbler will be printed to console.
+The client config key `tumbler.server` should be set to this address.

 At this stage the client is hosted  in [NTumbleBit](https://github.com/ntumblebit/ntumblebit)

 Breeze.BreezeClient is not implemented yet.
 Please view the [documentation](https://github.com/ntumblebit/ntumblebit/wiki/How-to-Run#the-client) for NTumbleBit Client